emilhelgren/feature-driven-trading-of-wind-power-and-hydrogen/README.md

 - "data_formatter.iypnb"
   - This file formats price and production data from ENTSO-E transparency platform, and utilizes the distributions found in "synthetic_forecasts.ipynb" to create the final dataset.
 The file generate the data for 2020 as an example.

-Note that since some of the data is confidential, the files serve as an example to show how the formatting was performed, and will produce errors if run.

 Three other python notebooks for evaluation are found:

 - "evaluation_2020.ipynb"